dancsecs/szargs/example/value/README.md

     args.Done() // All arguments should have consumed.

-    if args.HasError() { //nolint:nestif // Ok for the demo.
+    if args.HasErr() { //nolint:nestif // Ok for the demo.
         fmt.Fprintf(os.Stderr, "Error: %v\n\n%s\n", args.Err(), args.Usage())
     } else {
         if nameFound {